 Link to a presentation in English (pdf) of the system.
 The presentation includes a process map.

-Further questions about the system can be directed to the secretariat of the system located in the Norwegian Directorate of Health .
+Further questions about the system can be directed to the secretariat of the system located in one of the four regional health authorities; the South-Eastern Norway Regional Health Authority.
 Secretariat contact details: firstname.lastname@example.org

 For the Industry